GDQuest/blender-power-sequencer/README.md

 - Help solidify the code
 - Write mini-tutorials on the [ docs repository ](https://github.com/GDquest/Blender-power-sequencer-docs/)

+There's a convenient list of [Good first issues](https://github.com/GDquest/Blender-power-sequencer/labels/good%20first%20issue) to help you get started.
+I'm also available to help you navigate the code or if you have questions about the project.

+## Learn video editing with Power Sequencer and Blender

+The docs are in progress.
+Until the dedicated website is ready, you can find them on the [ power-sequencer-docs repository ](https://github.com/GDquest/Blender-power-sequencer-docs/).
+There's also a growing list of [ Free video tutorials ](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KFjp88Cu57Zb9_wFt7nlkEI) on Youtube (*14 videos at the time of writing*).

+These are not classical docs: on top of Power Sequencer's features, we're looking to help you improve your understanding of Blender's video editing tools too!

 ## Other add-ons

 Here are other recommended add-ons for a better editing workflow: